Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about the use of measurement in the 'start where you are' guiding principle is CORRECT?
+### Which statement about the use of measurement in the 'Start Where You Are' guiding principle is CORRECT?

 - [x] It should always be used to support direct observation.
 - [ ] It should always be used instead of direct observation.